-Be sure you strategically answer this question prior to answering if they can contact your previous employer.
+Be sure you strategically answer this question before answering if they can contact your previous employer.

 If You Answer “Yes”

 Answering “yes” is very clearly the right decision to make when the hiring manager asks if they can contact your old manager.
 Ideally, you left on positive terms.
-It’s important to note that even if you left your previous position in a mediocre way, your prior employer isn’t going to disparage you and cause harm to your career.
-This is somewhat illegal to do and your previous employer wouldn’t do that.
+It’s important to note that even if you left your previous position in a mediocre way, your prior employer will not disparage you and cause harm to your career.
+This is somewhat illegal to do, and your previous employer wouldn’t do that.